Less Watering, More Flair: How Fincaplantas Creates Dry, Beautiful Gardens in Mallorca

 Who this makes sense for

-In the end, it's a simple equation: less water, less effort, yet a garden that lives.
-On Mallorca this is now not only sensible but often the only sensible option.
+In the end it's a simple equation: less water, less effort, still a garden that lives.
+On Mallorca this is already more than a trend — it is increasingly the sensible option.

 Similar News